skinnychenpi/IT5007Tutorial/Tutorial-6/README.md

-# it5007tut6
+# Guide to Execute Tutorial 6

+## Remark
-president is apolloclient folder;
+./president is apollo-client folder;
-api is the server folder, port 5000.
+./api is the server folder, the server will run at port 5000.

+## Steps to run the project:
-On server side:
+**On server side:**

-mkdir -p /data/db

-screen mongod

-Ctrl a+d

-cd /api

-npm install
+Step 1: You need to start the mongod server first.

+Step 2: `cd /api`

+`npm install`

-mongo issuetracker scripts/init.mongo.js
+`mongo issuetracker scripts/init.mongo.js`

-npm start
+`npm start`

-Then it connect to port 5000.
+Then the server will run at port 5000.

-On the client side:
+**On the client side:**

-under president folder
+under ./president folder

-change the IP adress of link in RNApp.js file to your machine IP adress
+Step 1: You need to change the IP adress of link in RNApp.js file to your machine IP adress

+Step 2: Install necessary packages:
-npm install -g react-native-cli
+`npm install -g react-native-cli`

-npm install apollo-boost;
+`npm install apollo-boost;`

-npm install react-apollo;
+`npm install react-apollo;`

-npm install graphql;
+`npm install graphql;`

-npm install graphql-tag;
+`npm install graphql-tag;`

+Step 3: Start the project
-npx react-native run-android
+`npx react-native run-android`

-add some records on Android and then go to http://localhost:5000/graphql and type query { issueList {
-        name}
-}
-to see name